 May a Christian have a pet?
-This was the simple question posed as an example case of how to make more controversial and difficult decisions on Christian practises.
-The same Biblical method exists for all matters – be it the humorously simplistic, or the sensitively complicated.
+This was the simple question posed as an case-study of how to think about the more controversial and difficult grey issues of life.
+The same Biblical method exists for all matters—be it the humorously simplistic, or the sensitively complicated of Christian living concerns.

 So, may a Christian have a pet?
 Must a Christian have a pet?
 Is having a pet perhaps a pagan practise to be shunned by Christians?